-Other Liabilities (€m) 31st December 2020 31st December 2019
+Other Liabilities (€m) 31 st December 2021 31 st December 2020

-Insurance & Intermediaries' Payables 21.1 21.4
+Insurance & Intermediaries' Payables 41.6 21.1

-Reinsurance Payables 0.9 6.7
+Reinsurance Payables 1,123.3 0.9

-Deferred Tax Liabilities 3.7 6.3
+Deferred Tax Liabilities 43.6 3.7

-Other Liabilities 61.1 26.0
+Other Liabilities 744.1 61.1

-Total Other Liabilities 86.8 60.4
+Total Other Liabilities 1,952.6 86.8

-Insurance & intermediaries' payable are mostly represented by prepaid premiums and premiums taxes payable, claims payable, commission and profit share amounts payable.
-Commission payable is accrued for on a quarterly basis and settled within 15 days of the quarter end.
-Profit share payable is also accrued for on a quarterly basis but is settled annually in January.
+Insurance & intermediaries' payable are mostly represented by prepaid premiums, premium taxes payable, claims payables, commission and profit share payables.
+Commission payables are accrued for on a quarterly basis and settled within 15 days of the quarter end.
+Profit share payables are also accrued for on a quarterly basis but settled annually in January.

-Reinsurance payables mainly relate to payables from existing external reinsurance arrangements.
+Reinsurance payables mainly relate to payables from existing external reinsurance arrangements, most noticeably the Athora reinsurance with New Re.

-Deferred tax liabilities ("DTL") reflect expected future tax payable in the local jurisdiction.
-When calculating a deferred tax liability, consideration is given to the net assets on the tax balance sheet compared to EBS Available Capital (or net assets).
-Where EBS net assets exceed the net assets on the tax balance sheet, a deferred tax liability is required at the local tax rates applicable at the reporting date.
-At the reporting date, a DTL was present for MAL (including Omega) and Robein.
+Deferred Tax Liabilities ("DTL") reflect expected future tax payable in the local jurisdiction.
+When calculating a deferred tax liability, consideration is given to the net assets on the tax balance sheet compared to the retained EBS Available Capital (or net assets) of the local entity.
+Where EBS net assets exceed the net assets on the tax balance sheet, a DTL is required at the prevailing local tax rates applicable at the reporting date.
+At the reporting date, the DTL was materially in respect of the Belgium entity.

-The remaining liabilities comprise reinsurance payables, accruals for expenses and taxes incurred but not yet settled.
+The remaining liabilities comprise accruals for expenses and taxes incurred but not yet settled.
 Trade and other creditors are also included and are valued at their respective transaction price, and deemed payable within three months after the reporting date.

 D.5.
-Other Material Information
+OTHER MATERIAL INFORMATION